The BIG IDEA

 It was an act of great love for God to send his son Jesus to take the punishment for our sin instead of us paying for it ourselves.
 God’s provision of Jesus Christ to forgive our sin is what makes the gospel the good news.
 This is the story Jon hopes to explain to Ivan.

-4. Sometimes, when we share the gospel we talk about 4 main things we want people to know.
+4. Sometimes when we share the gospel we talk about four main things we want people to know.
 These four symbols each represent one of those points.
 What do you think they each stand for?

 Leaders, have your students try to figure out the meaning of the four symbols.
 If they need help, use the notes below.

 - God loves you and created you to know him personally (John 3:16)

 - People are sinful and separated from God (Romans 3:23)

 - Jesus Christ died in our place so we could know God and live with him forever (Romans 5:8)